cbib/MICADo/README.md

 If you specified a SNP file, a TSV file will be created (and the direction /output/SNP/) with, for each SNP, the following informations: sample key, SNP ID, the number of reads supporting the reference nucleotide and the number of reads supporting SNP.

+/!\ Use http://www.snp-nexus.org/ to generate a refseq TXT file for known SNPs and the /bin/make_SNP_file.py to construct the final TSV file.

 ### Additional JSON file (optional)

 See http://www.json.org/ for complete description of json file format.